peterthomassen/draft-ietf-dnsop-cds-consistency/draft-thomassen-dnsop-cds-consistency.md

-The common feature of these scenarios is that if one DNS provider makes a mistake and the parent is not careful, DNS resolution and/or validation will break down, undermining the very guarantees of operator independence that DNSSEC multi-signer models are intended to provide.
+The common feature of these scenarios is that if one DNS provider makes a mistake and the parent is not careful, DNS resolution and/or validation will break down, undermining the very guarantees of operator independence that DNS multi-homing setups are intended to provide.

 ## Multi-Homing (Permanent Multi-Signer)